pattssun/air-dj/README.md

 # 🎧 Air DJ

-Control a DJ interface using hand gestures through your webcam. **[Watch demo on Twitter/X →](https://x.com/pattssun/status/1971347517599293892)**.
+Control a DJ interface using hand gestures through your webcam.

 ## Key Features